Last Updated on 7th March 2025 by peppe8o

 Before all, a few descriptions of the main parts of the Terminal Emulator.
 It is composed of 3 main parts:

-The emulation screen usually gives in the top section an Options field where you can select the desired option to execute (Return to execute in some terminal emulators, or CTRL in some other terminal emulators).
-Options are listed in the following section, each line reporting the option number and related action.
+The emulation screen usually gives in the top section a File field, where you can select the desired action to execute.
+The Options are listed in the following section, each line reporting the option number and the related action.

 A data set or dataset (refer to Wikipedia for Data set description) is a file with a record organization.
 It can be associated with a mix of more common Windows directories and files or Linux folders and files.

-To create the first dataset (which will be a simple text dataset), from the TSO home page with option 2 select the RPF productivity tool.
-With the word “select”, in this paragraph, I will intend to write the option number and press Return (or CTRL where it is configured as option confirmation):
+To create the first dataset (which will be a simple text dataset), please use from the TSO home page the option 3 to select the UTILITIES tool.
+In this paragraph, with the word “select”, I will intend to write the option number and press ENTER:

-Here we’ll configure dataset naming (and logical position) modifying parameters circled in the following picture.
-All other parameters can be left with default values:
+Here, we’ll configure dataset naming (and logical position), modifying the parameters highlighted in the following picture.
+Moreover, the “A” command will allocate the dataset:

 Now, the most common actions with a dataset are browse (to view their content), edit (to modify their content) or delete (to delete the entire dataset).
 These actions can be performed by adding the related command letter (b=browse, e=edit, d=delete) on the left of the dataset.
 We’ll perform and edit to add content to our dataset.
-So, add the “e” at the left of the dataset:
+So, change it with an “e” letter (for editing):

 Congratulations, you have created your very first dataset!

-Now press F3 as many times as to go back to TSO home screen.
+Now press F3 as many times as needed to go back to the TSO home screen.

 Closing Emulation

-To shut down, simply exit from TSO (from TSO home screen press F3):
+To shut down, simply exit from TSO (from TSO home screen press F3) until you see a “READY” prompt:

-and simply type “shutdown” and press Return (or CTRL).
+Here, you can simply type “shutdown” command and press Return (or CTRL).
 This will start the shutdown procedure.

 User Manual